Find out how we can help your business this end of financial year Learn More

 If you are providing fringe benefits to staff, there may be tax implications, unless the benefit is specifically exempt from FBT.

-The first exemption is where the food and drink you provide (in any circumstance, not just for a Christmas parties) meets all of the following criteria:
+The first exemption is where the food and drink you provide (in any circumstance, not just for a Christmas party) meets all of the following criteria:

 1. Is for current employees